tinuzz/wp-plugin-trackserver/readme.txt

 = UNRELEASED =

 * Make the 'Show x items' selector in the 'Manage tracks' page actually do something.
+* Re-enstate GeoJSON support for the 'gettrack' method (not for 'gettrack_query')

 = v4.2.2 =
 Release date: 18 October 2018